awesome-urch/thumbnail-generator/README.md

 Documentation.

-# Authentication
+## Authentication

 Just a faux authentication that returns the user's ID after registration or login.
-The user ID would then be supplied as a POST param to other endpoints of the wallet service.
+The user ID would then be supplied as a body param to other endpoints of the wallet service.

-## Login
+### Login

-### Request
+#### Request

 ```shell
 curl \